lukejharmon/lanyon/chapters_preref/chapter3_bmintro_pre.md

 Note that this equation already matches the first property of Brownian motion.

 Next, we need to also consider the variance of these mean phenotypes, which we will call the between-population phenotypic variance ( ).
 Importantly, this is the same quantity we earlier described as the “variance” of traits over time – that is, the variance of mean trait values across many independent “runs” of evolutionary change over a certain time period.
 To calculate this quantity, we need to consider variation within our model populations.
-Because of our simplifying assumptions, we only need focus on additive genetic variance within each population at some time t, which we can denote as   (see Lynch and Walsh 1998).
+Because of our simplifying assumptions, we only need focus on additive genetic variance within each population at some time t, which we can denote as   [see @Lynch1998-em].
 Additive genetic variation in a population will change over time due to genetic drift (which tends to decrease  ) and mutational input (which tends to increase  ).
-We can model the expected value of   from one generation to the next as (Clayton and Robertson 1955, Lande 1979, 1980).
+We can model the expected value of   from one generation to the next as [@Clayton1955-vd; @Lande1980-yn; @Lande1979-em].

 (eq.
 3.2)	E[σ_A^2 (t+1)]=(1-1/(2N_e ))E[σ_A^2 (t)]+σ_m^2